samzipper/website-HEAL/content/authors/samuel-c.-zipper/_index.md

 ---
 authors:
 - samuel-c.-zipper
-bio: I specialize in ecohydrology and hydrogeology of agricultural systems.
+bio: I specialize in ecohydrology and hydrogeology of agricultural and urban landscapes.
 education:
   courses:
   - course: PhD in Freshwater and Marine Sciences